 AI transcription tools claim 95-99% accuracy on clear audio.
 However, general-purpose tools often struggle with biblical names (Nebuchadnezzar, Melchizedek), Scripture references, and theological terms.
 Sermon-specific apps like Sermon Keeper are designed to handle these correctly.
 At 95% accuracy, roughly 350 words will be wrong in a typical 45-minute sermon — so choosing a tool that understands religious content matters.

 Yes.
-Sermon Keeper includes 3 free recordings with AI transcription.
+Several tools offer free sermon transcription: Sermon Keeper includes a free 3-day trial with AI transcription.
 TurboScribe offers 3 free files per day (up to 30 minutes each).
+Otter.ai provides 300 free minutes per month.
 Notta offers 200 free minutes per month.
-For weekly church attendance, these free tiers are sufficient.
+For occasional use, these free tiers are sufficient for most churchgoers.

 General-purpose AI tools frequently misspell biblical names and miss Scripture references.
 Sermon-specific tools like Sermon Keeper and SermonlyAI are trained to detect Bible references automatically and handle theological vocabulary.
 If accuracy with religious content is important, choose a tool built for sermons rather than a general transcription service.

-AI transcription typically takes 2-10 minutes for a 45-minute sermon.
+AI transcription typically takes 2-10 minutes for a 45-minute sermon, depending on the tool.
 Real-time transcription happens as the pastor speaks.
-Professional human transcription takes 24-48 hours.
+Professional human transcription takes 24-48 hours but delivers higher accuracy.
 Sermon Keeper processes most recordings in under 5 minutes.

 Yes.
 General tools like TurboScribe and VEED accept YouTube URLs, MP3, WAV, and MP4 files.
 Paste the link or upload the file, and the tool extracts the audio and converts it to text.
 This is useful for transcribing sermons from your church's website or podcast archive.